OVERVIEWOur Philosophy & Our Practice

 - Have progress reviewed annually when pupil, parents, school staff and external professionals will take account of the objectives identified in the pupil’s EHCP and of progress in addressing these.

 Academic progress of each pupil will be measured by in-house assessment related to national curriculum literacy and numeracy targets.
-There will also be an externally provided annual measure of age related literacy and numeracy attainment.
-B Squared provides on-going step-by-step target setting and assessment.
+There will also be an externally provided annual measure of age-related literacy and numeracy attainment which will be shared at the pupils’ annual review.
+We do not externally publish attainment data.
+B Squared provides on-going step-by-step target setting and assessment and this is reviewed on a monthly basis.

-ASDAN provides opportunities for qualifications that also serve as measures of attainment.
+ASDAN course work also provides opportunities for qualifications that serve as measures of attainment in areas specific to individual interests.